mdx1358/qval/README.md

 ## 📄 License

+QVAL is available under a dual license:

+- **Personal, Academic, and Research Use**: Free under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+- **Commercial Use**: Requires a separate commercial license.
+Contact mdx1358@github.com for commercial licensing terms.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete terms.

 ## 🙏 Acknowledgments